Super Smash Bros. Crusade

 - The main character from Joy Mech Fight, Sukapon, also has a call.

-- There is one of him saying "Cloud", most likely referring to Cloud Strife of Final Fantasy VII, who eventually debuted in Super Smash Bros.
-For Nintendo 3DS and Super Smash Bros.
-For Wii U. No echo.
+- There is one of him saying "Cloud", most likely referring to Cloud Strife of Final Fantasy VII, who eventually debuted in Smash 4.
+No echo.

 - "Hector", most likely the Fire Emblem character.
 Purpose unknown, no echo.